-The more recent suggestion that these same canisters can be stored in a Consolidated Interim Storage (CIS) facility is also unreasonable.
+The more recent suggestion that these same canisters alone (without the double-wall upgrade of MELO) can be stored in a Consolidated Interim Storage (CIS) facility is also unreasonable.
 Thus, many communities who are asked to approve such CIS facilities have required that a geologic repository is also available or at least predicted to be available.
 Indeed, that may cause some to push to approve YM to allow those installations to move forward, even if approval and use of YM may not be supported by scientific inquiry or honest reason.

 But worse, as mentioned, even if YM was approved, it would be far from feasible to accept those hot canisters in the facility, and so we are left with a contradiction.
 This contradiction means that use of the existing thin canisters without using an improved storage technology, is unreasonable and imprudent.
-Therefore, it is essential that improved storage technology is used, such as the HELLMSS-MELO recommendation.
+Therefore, it is essential that improved storage technology is used, such as the HELMS Storage recommendation.